open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 # Configuration

 * Status: proposed
-* Deciders: Gergely Brautigam, Fabian Burth, Jakob Moellerm, Uwe Krueger
+* Deciders: Gergely Brautigam, Fabian Burth, Jakob Moeller, Uwe Krueger
 * Date: 2024-10-15

 Technical Story:

 Configuration is done before deployment.
-It has various way from plain substitution to more complex CUE based configuration approaches.
+There are various ways ranging from plain substitution to more complex CUE based configuration approaches.
 The reasons for configuration is quite obvious.
-It gives a chance to provide multiple environments for the same Component.
+It gives a chance to provide multiple environments based on the same Component.
 This means that there can be more than one `Configuration` object for a single Component depending on how many environments we would like to set up / deploy to.

 Let's walk through the current way of providing configuration options.
 There a plenty.
-Then, we are going to walk through some more proposals that streamlines the configuration to be more useful or easier to follow.
+Then, we are going to walk through some more proposals that attempt to streamline the configuration to be more useful or easier to follow.

 ## Ways of providing Configuration